jstedfast/MailKit/FAQ.md

 Note: Locking the `SyncRoot` is only necessary when using the synchronous API's.
 All `Async()` method variants already do this locking for you.

+### <a name="ImapMoveToFolderNotOpen">ImapFolder.MoveTo() throws InvalidOperationException: "The folder is not currently open."</a>

+If you get this exception, it's probably because you thought you had to open the destination folder that you pass as an argument to the MoveTo() method.
+When you opened that destination folder, you also inadvertantly closed the source folder which is why you are getting this exception.

+The IMAP server can only have a single folder open at a time.
+Whenever you open a folder, you automatically close the previously opened folder.

+When moving messages from one folder to another, you only need to have the source folder open.